-Polysomnography, also called a sleep study, uses multiple electrodes and devices (multi-channel) to gather information about a patient during sleep.
+Polysomnography (PSG), also called a sleep study, uses multiple electrodes and devices (multi-channel) to gather information about a patient during sleep.
 A standard in-laboratory study records brain waves, eye movements, oxygen levels in the blood, jaw movement, heart rate, breathing rate, airflow, respiratory effort, sound, and limb movements.
-Taken as a total picture, the results of these recordings allow a calculation of sleep stage and disorders of sleep.
-Limited-channel sleep studies can take place outside of the sleep laboratory.
+Taken as a total picture, the results of these recordings allow a calculation of sleep stages and provide data that can help diagnose disorders of sleep.
+In contrast, limited-channel sleep studies usually take place outside of the sleep laboratory.